ans-group/docs.ukfast.co.uk/source/fastdesk/getting_started/navigatingthestartmenu.md

 ![Image155](files/Image155.png)

 If you right click an app you’ll see a variety of options appear.
-However the main two are ‘Pin to start (Unpin from Start) and Pin to taskbar (Unpin from taskbar).
+However the main two are __Pin to start__ (Unpin from Start) and __Pin to taskbar__ (Unpin from taskbar).

 ![Image156](files/Image156.png)

 Pinning an app to your start menu means that it will appear on the initial start menu.
-In this instance I have pinned ‘Calculator’ to the start menu.
+In this instance I have pinned __Calculator__ to the start menu.

 ![Image157](files/Image157.png)

 Pinning an app to the taskbar means that it will be seen at the bottom of your desktop.
-In this instance I have pinned ‘Notepad’ to the taskbar.
+In this instance I have pinned __Notepad__ to the taskbar.

 ![Image158](files/Image158.png)